ThomasProctor/ThomasProctor.github.io/_posts/2018-01-07-06-Getting Your Sphero Unstuck.markdown

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9pV7IMtzdjs?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-That video shows typical behavior.
+That video shows typical behavior, running [code that is mostly copied straight out of the documentation](https://github.com/ThomasProctor/ThomasProctor.github.io/blob/master/code/standard_collision_detection.js).
 The robot will hit a wall and just keep going, completely oblivious to the fact that it hit a wall.